 2. No Index, No Follow

-So, you don’t believe that #1 will really get the job done?
+So, you don’t believe that #1 will get the job done?
 Let’s take it a step further.

 On each page of your website, place the “No Index, No Follow” META.
 That will make sure that the search engines don’t index individual pages and won’t follow any outgoing links from each page.
-While we are at it, let’s add Google’s very own tag to really make sure that Google doesn’t find us.
+While we are at it, let’s add Google’s very own tag to make sure that Google doesn’t find us.

 Life Example: Following the previous example, instead of shutting doors, closing drawers, and closing cabinets during this Sunday’s barbecue, I’m going to plaster CAUTION: DO NOT ENTER tape all over the junky spare bedroom doorway and every drawer and cabinet throughout my home (disallow).
 I’m leaving no room for confusion about which areas are ok to enter, but there is room for error.
 What if I miss a drawer or cabinet?!
 Similar to managing a website, if you implement this on a page by page basis, make sure you add this code to every page of your website or else a page may rank in the search engines.